digitalfabrik/integreat-app/README.md

 Note: If you are using Xcode, always open `project.xcworkspace`

 ### If you encounter problems:

+#### Errors when compiling double-conversion on iOS

+This happens when you use Xcode without running `yarn ios`.
+Try to reinstall the node_modules folder.
+The double-conversion library gets downloaded and installed in there when you run `yarn ios`.

+See [here](https://github.com/facebook/react-native/issues/21168#issuecomment-422700915) and [here](https://github.com/facebook/react-native/issues/20774) for more information

 #### `ERROR watch...
 ENOSPC` when running `yarn start` on Linux